BPM-97: History

 In 2015 several BPM-97 were used in War in Donbas where at least 3 of them were destroyed in February 2015.

+The BPM-97 has seen service during the Russian invasion of Ukraine.
+As of 2024, two have been destroyed and three captured.

 Description

-The hull is made of welded aluminium alloy.
+The hull is made of welded steel.
 The upper part of the vehicle's armored body withstands hits from a 12.7×108mm - NSV machine gun at a distance of 300 metres.
 The lower part protects against 7.62×54mmR SVD rifles at a distance of 30 m.

 The vehicle is divided into the engine compartment and separate crew areas.
 The body has side and rear doors, and roof hatches for exiting.

 The base vehicle is the KAMAZ 4326 4×4 truck.

 Armament

 Armament varies.
-The BPM-97 is available with a pintle mounted or turret mounted 7.62 mm, 12.7 mm machine guns such as the Kord 12.7mm, 14.5 mm KPV heavy machine guns as in a BTR-80 type turret, or a combination uninhabited turret fitted with a sighting device with 30 mm rapid-fire cannon and 30 mm AGS-30 automatic grenade launchers launched into serial production in May 2022.
+The BPM-97 is available with a pintle mounted or turret mounted 7.62 mm, 12.7 mm machine guns such as the Kord 12.7mm, 14.5 mm KPV heavy machine guns as in a BTR-80 type turret, or a BPPU turret mounting a 30 mm 2A42 autocannon and 7.62 mm PKTM coaxial machine gun.
+More recently, some BPM-97s have been seen mounted with the new BM-30-D Spitsa (Spoke) turret.
+This new turret now includes a 30 mm AG-30 automatic grenade launcher in addition to the 2A42 autocannon and coax PKTM.